alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Smile-Detector-CameraViewController](https://github.com/MaximAlien/Smile-Detector-CameraViewController)

 #### 🔸*Swift*
+* [AACameraView](https://github.com/EngrAhsanAli/AACameraView) - AACameraView is a lightweight, easy-to-use and customizable camera view framework written in Swift..
 * [BarcodeScanner](https://github.com/hyperoslo/BarcodeScanner) - A simple and beautiful barcode scanner.
 * [CameraManager](https://github.com/imaginary-cloud/CameraManager) - Simple Swift class to provide all the configurations you need to create custom camera view in your app.
 * [GNCam](https://github.com/gonzalonunez/GNCam) - A Swift 3 library for interacting with the camera on iOS using AVFoundation.